 This is the highest reading for nearly seven years.
 More than 29,000 became landlords for the first time last year – an increase of more than three quarters since 2010.

 It’s not hard to see the appeal.
-Pensions, stocks and shares and similar financial investments seem volatile or offer low returns, tumbling mortgage rates are making property buying more attractive, and more people are staying in the private rented for sector for longer, making it easier than ever to find tenants.
+Pensions, stocks and shares and similar financial investments seem volatile or offer low returns, tumbling mortgage rates are making property buying more attractive, and more people are staying in the private rented for the sector for longer, making it easier than ever to find tenants.

 What’s more, this strong demand for rental accommodation looks set to continue, and mortgage rates are expected to remain low.